Advantages of Silicon Carbide Susceptor

 CVD Silicon Carbide Susceptors for Epitaxy RTA PVD CMP LED

-Manufactured from high-purity CVD SiC-coated graphite, our susceptors offer excellent thermal stability, oxidation resistance, and uniform heat distribution.
-Capable of withstanding temperatures of 1650°C and extreme chemical environments, they offer process consistency and no contamination.
+Manufactured from high-purity CVD SiC-coated graphite, Newthink susceptors offer excellent thermal stability, oxidation resistance, and uniform heat distribution.
+Withstanding temperatures of 1650℃ and extreme chemical environments, SiC ceramic susceptors offer process consistency and no contamination.
 Produced for epitaxy, RTA, PVD, CMP, LED, and photovoltaic applications, these SiC susceptors offer clean and stable performance for high-demanding semiconductor processes.

 High-Performance Silicon Carbide Susceptors for Semiconductor Processes

-Tailored for MOCVD reactors, it prevents particle peeling and supports uniform film deposition in LED and GaN processes.
+Tailored for MOCVD reactors.
+Prevent particle peeling, support uniform film deposition in LED and GaN processes.

-Provides secure and stable support for wafers during high-temperature processes like RTA, PVD, and CVD.
+Secure support for wafers in high-temperature processes like RTA, PVD, and CVD.

-Made by chemical vapor deposition, this susceptor delivers ultra-clean surfaces and consistent performance for semiconductor heating systems.
+Made by chemical vapor deposition.
+Deliver ultra-clean surfaces, consistent for semiconductor heating.

 Application Areas of Silicon Carbide Susceptors